 People flourish when they have a supportive team around them and I’m no different.
 So let me introduce you to the Alchemi Art ‘team’.
 We have Pebbles my amazing Springer Spaniel dog (aka ‘Madame da Woof’).
 She’s a really old lady now, over 17 years old which is even more in doggy years.
 Her superpower is she’s an expert listener to my crazy ideas and has a way of convincing me I can achieve whatever I set my mind to.
 It’s all in her loving gaze.

 Then we have Salem the cat (aka ‘His Lordship’), self-appointed studio supervisor from the warmest sleeping spot he can find.
 He’s also a really old gentleman and while Pebbles loves to build up my confidence, Salem sees it as his mission in life to keep me humble.
 You know, in the ways only a cat can!

-Last but certainly not least is my husband, Ian, (‘Master of Moral Support, Packer of Boxes and Vans’), but most of all my biggest cheerleader who makes me want to strive for the stars.
+Last, but certainly not least, is my husband Ian, (‘Master of Moral Support, Packer of Boxes and Vans’), my biggest cheerleader who makes me want to strive for the stars.
 Wow, that got all soppy, didn’t it?
 As I said everyone needs a supportive team and I’m very blessed with mine.

 What’s all this Alchemi bit?

 As you’ve probably guessed by now I might just have a weeny bit of an, ahem, obsession with photography.
 Especially old chemicals which have always felt like some form of sorcery.
 The magi or magician takes some paper and chemicals then uses skills (plus some weird apparatus) to make images in a photographic darkroom.
 So I decided to incorporate ‘Alchemi’ for my art and photography studio as a reminder to always treasure that sense of wonder and magic.